 Please consider using this webinar to help your students learn more about Michigan's environment and the importance of protecting it for future generations.

 What is the history of Earth Day?

 Earth Day was a unified response to an environment in crisis - oil spills, smog, and rivers so polluted they caught fire.

-On April 22, 1970, 20 million Americans - 10% of the U.S. population at the time - took to the streets, college campuses, and hundreds of cities to protest environmental issues and demand change for our planet going forward.
-The goal of Earth Day is to raise awareness for climate change, protecting the worlds resources, and environment.
+On April 22, 1970, 20 million Americans, 10% of the U.S. population at the time, took to the streets, college campuses, and hundreds of cities to protest environmental issues and demand change for our planet going forward.
+The goal of Earth Day is to raise awareness for climate change, protect the world's resources, and environment.
 Earth Day is one of the largest civic events that takes place throughout the world.

 Learn how YOU can make a difference EVERY day in protecting Michigan's environment.